WILDLIFE: Do not approach wild animals!

 Note: This summary is intended to serve as a brief overview and is not inclusive of every covenant or rule governing the use of the properties within the Community.
 A complete set of the governing documents may be ordered from the Documents and Forms section of this website.

-For a complete listing of all local and state elected officials please access the Clark County Nevada website, at www.clarkcountynv.gov.
-To email the elected official, click on the name above.
+For a complete listing and contact information of all local and state elected officials please access the Clark County Nevada website, at www.clarkcountynv.gov.

 Meetings are held Wednesdays, preceding the 1st and 3rd Tuesdays of the month.
-For specific meeting dates, please view the Enterprise Town Advisory Board agendas.
+For more information, please view the Enterprise Town Advisory Board page.

 Telephone: (702) 455-7388 / Fax: (702) 455-3558

 The Southern Highlands Community is located within the Las Vegas Metropolitan Police quadrant or area known as the Enterprise Area Command.
-The currently elected Sheriff is Doug Gillespie.
+The currently elected Sheriff is Joseph Lombardo.
 You can learn more about the Police Department by logging onto: www.lvmpd.com or you can visit your local station at:

 Enterprise Area Command

-On the first Tuesday of each month, local residents are invited to the station to hear and discuss topics of law enforcement concern.
-This meeting is known as the “First Tuesday” meeting and it is held at 7:00 pm each month.
+Local residents are invited to the station to hear and discuss topics of law enforcement concern.
+This meeting is known as the “First Tuesday” meeting and it is generally held at 7:00 pm each month.
 Citizens are encouraged to participate and are given an opportunity to ask questions and voice their concerns about issues in the community.
 The Community Association sends a security representative to each meeting.

 There are two local Clark County Library branches located within eight miles of Southern Highlands.